R1tschY/chassis/chassis/README.md

 * Unscoped: create a new instance everytime
     * default
-    * Type must not implement `Clone`
+    * no required traits
-* Singletons: only one instance per component
+* Eager Singletons: only one instance per component
     * Type must implement `Clone`
-    * Created when component is created
+    * Created with component

 ## Example
 ```rust